Our Program Structure

 We build our foundations and advanced courses around guided, live conversations and structured reflection to provide students with the essential tools to develop their disagreement and dialogue competency.

-Our class modules enable students to learn to listen closely, articulate their views clearly, and work through disagreement with rigor and respect.
+Our courses enable students to learn to listen closely, articulate their views clearly, and work through disagreement with rigor and respect.
 They enhance dialogue skills through critical self-awareness and openness to different positions.

-We offer two course tiers that can be taken independently or stacked during the school year as well as during the summer.
+We offer two course types—Foundations of Dialogue and Advanced Dialogue and Research—that can be taken separately or stacked during the school year, as well as during the summer.
 All classes are held in person on the Columbia campus.

 -

-This course is for high school students who want to develop basic competencies in dialogue and disagreement.
-It includes structured practice sessions that translate into real-world skills, preparing students for college and for being well-rounded citizens.
-This course is ideal for students who seek enrollment during the high school year (sessions are held on the weekend).
+This entry-level course is for high school students who want to develop essential competencies in dialogue and disagreement.
+It includes structured practice sessions that translate into real-world skills, preparing students for the social and intellectual rigors of elite college environments.
+Specifically students will learn to construct and lead structured dialogue sessions on complex social issues, with attention to norms, dynamics, and outcomes.
+This course is ideal for high-achieving students who seek enrollment during the high school year (sessions are held on the weekend).

 Type: Weekend Sessions